-Another issue could be that the toilet isn’t bolted down enough.
-As a first step, check both the seal and the bolts to make sure they’re working as expected.
-If the seal looks off, you’ll want to replace it completely – you can follow the directions below to start that process.
+Another issue might be that the toilet isn’t bolted down properly.
+As a first step, check both the seal and the bolts to make sure they’re functioning as normal.
+If the seal looks damaged, you’ll want to replace it completely – to do this, you’ll need to take the toilet apart (see above).
 If the bolts are loose, tighten them carefully to fully secure the toilet.
-However, make sure not to do it too tight, or you might break the porcelain.
+However, make sure not to overdo it when tightening, or you might break the porcelain.

 2. Leaking Between the Tank and Bowl

-If your toilet leaks only during flushing, you might have one of these five problems:
+If your toilet leaks only during flushing, most of the time there are five possibilities.

 - Cracked toilet tank or base